Hughes Airwest Flight 706: Aftermath

 An FAA study in 1968 had found that a quarter of the 2,230 near-miss aircraft encounters reported that year had involved a military aircraft.
-Following the in-flight collision of Flight 706, the FAA and the US Military agreed to cut down on VFR flights and operate instead under IFR.
+Following the in-flight collision of Flight 706, the FAA and the US military agreed to cut down on VFR flights and operate instead under IFR.
 This transition would require military aircraft to file flight plans and obey civilian air traffic controllers.

 On June 21, 1971, 15 days after the collision, the Airline Pilots Association and Professional Air Traffic Controllers Organization issued a joint statement, asking the FAA for a series of safety regulations that included a speed limit of 250 kn for aircraft operating under VFR.
 Other demands included the installation of transponders in all aircraft to amplify aircraft's presence on radar screens, and the re-evaluation of VFR due to the increased complexity, congestion, and speed of modern air travel.

 The New York Times reported that the incidence of deaths in commercial aviation accidents had risen sharply in 1971, up from 146 deaths in 1970 and 158 deaths in 1969.
 Additionally, these deaths had occurred at a time when airlines were cutting back flights due to the economic recession, and airlines had flown about 6% fewer hours in 1971 than 1970.
 The eight fatal accidents of 1971 included three mid-air collisions and four landing approach crashes; one of these collisions, All Nippon Airways Flight 58, which also involved a military aircraft, became the deadliest air disaster worldwide at the time it took place with 162 deaths.
-Additionally, 1971 saw the crash of Alaska Airlines Flight 1866, at the time the worst single plane crash in US civil aviation history.
+1971 also saw the crash of Alaska Airlines Flight 1866, at the time the worst single plane crash in US civil aviation history.

 Later that year, Hughes Airwest changed its livery to its signature all-yellow.